gnunnelley/portfolio/_posts/2024-08-20-libfloor-forecast.md

 # fit_select %>% forecast(h=24*14) %>% autoplot()
 ```

-Using Fourier regressors for a daily period mimics the distribution of
-the series over consecutive 24 hour periods.
+Using Fourier regressors makes the forecast more cyclical and better representative of the 24 hour periods.

 ### AIC Selection